• Home

 Picture

-Resistance spread when new taxes were imposed, and French soldiers exploited the territory they occupied.
-And then in February 1799 Switzerland became the battle ground as France launched the War of the Second Coalition against Austria and Russia.
+Resistance spread when new taxes were imposed and French soldiers exploited the territory they occupied.
+Then in February 1799 Switzerland became a battleground as France launched the War of the Second Coalition against Austria and Russia.
 Swiss soldiers were called up to fight for France, Swiss land and property was requisitioned (taken) and Switzerland was officially stripped of its neutral status.
+The two founders did not last long in power.
+La Harpe and Ochs both joined the Directory, the executive committee that ran the Republic, but they soon fell out.
+La Harpe forced Ochs from power in June 1799 and then reached for greater personal authority himself.
+This sat awkwardly with the liberal ideals he had always professed.
+Within months he too was overthrown in a coup and forced into exile.

 Picture

-A solution to the problem was finally forced on the Swiss by Napoleon who was by 1803 convinced that Switzerland was federal ‘by nature’.
-He imposed a ceasefire between the conservative Federalists and radical Unitarians and then a new constitution which was called the Act of Mediation.
-(See the 'interview' with Napoleon below!)
+A solution was finally forced on the Swiss by Napoleon, who was by 1803 convinced that Switzerland was federal 'by nature.'
+He imposed a ceasefire between the conservative Federalists and the radical Unitarians, and then a new constitution called the Act of Mediation.

 Picture